evnp/unique_words_sigil/README.md

 `~u` works well with interpolation and multi-line strings, for effortless splitting of HTML classes onto multiple lines to make templates more readable:

-[!IMPORTANT]
-Interpolations WILL NOT be checked for uniqueness, since they aren't known at compile-time.

 ```elixir
 a href: ~p"/link/url"
   class: ~u"flex items-center h-8 text-sm pl-8 pr-3